with Calculators; leading to a simple equation

 find your own patterns in the Fibonacci numbers.
 We start with a complete

-which we call Phi (note the capital P) on these pages.
+which we call Phi (note the capital P), the Greek letter Φ, on these pages.

 The other number also called the golden section